IRS Warns Taxpayers to know about Summertime Scams in 2017

-During the past tax filing season, most of the taxpayers received Tax tips to their email inbox directly.
-Those tax-filing tips helped the tax filers to get the tax related information and helped to file their tax returns appropriately.
-As the taxes are year-round for most of the taxpayers out there and also many taxable scenarios rise during the summertime.
+During the past tax filing season, most taxpayers received tax tips in their email inboxes directly.
+Those tax-filing tips helped the tax filers to get tax-related information and helped to file their tax returns appropriately.
+As the taxes are year-round for most of the taxpayers out there, many taxable scenarios also arise during the summertime.
 Hence, the Internal Revenue Service provides a summertime tips program starting from July 3rd, 2017.
 The IRS wants the taxpayers to sign up for the email service so that they can get the basic information and clarification on their taxes.
-It also lets the tax filers learn about the tax complications of events, which occur more often during the summer time.
+It also lets the tax filers learn about the tax complications of events, which occur more often during the summertime.

 Summertime Tax Tip Topics